lnx-search/datacake/README.md

 - `datacake-crdt` - A CRDT implementation based on a hybrid logical clock (HLC) provided in the form of the `HLCTimestamp`.
-- `datacake-cluster` - Built on top of `datacake-crdt`, a batteries included framework for building eventually consistent, replicated systems where you only need to implement a basic storage trait.
+- `datacake-eventual-consistency` - Built on top of `datacake-crdt`, a batteries included framework for building eventually consistent, replicated systems where you only need to implement a basic storage trait.
 - `datacake-sqlite` - A pre-built and tested implementation of the datacake `Storage` trait built